gwastro/pycbc/docs/inference.rst

    [model]
    name = gaussian_noise

-In this case, the :py:class:`GaussianNoise <gwin.models.GaussianNoise>` would be used.
+In this case, the |GaussianNoise| model would be used.
 (Examples of using this model on a BBH injection and on GW150914 are given below.)
 Other arguments to configure the model may also be set in this section.
 The recognized arguments depend on the model.
 The currently available models are:

 .. include:: _include/models-table.rst